AndreasChristensen89/salary_struggle/README.md

 ## Allow non authenticated users to try the game
 Users may be more likely to try the game if not signup is required, and this could boost interaction.

-To do list:
-- Include endurance in energy drawn - DONE
-- Make all items in shop digital so no address is needed - DONE
-- Make introduction to game - DONE
-- Add objectives in intro screen - DONE
-- Change purchase success - DONE
-- Change messages mobile - DONE
-- Remove grand total and only have total - DONE
-- Redesign Item & Interviewer pages - DONE
-- Redesign allauth pages - DONE intially, still resembles CI styling
-- Test Ajax calls - DONE
-- Make sure order is attached to user so other cannot access success page - DONE
-- Order history was accessible for others with the link - defensive programming DONE
-- Include ajax call at the of interview to avoid players refreshing to restart interview - DONE
-- Change MEDIA link for product with no picture - DONE
-- Create About page - DONE
-- Test new views - DONE
-- Finish leaderboard set limit top 10 - DONE
-- Redesign intro page - DONE
-- Implement action bar on all pages - DONE
-- Endurance max 20, fights always 60 energy - DONE
-- Clean grind code, doubles not used anymore - DONE
-- Finish final interview - DONE
-- Design more characters - NOT GOING TO
-- Make ending to game - good + fail - DONE
-- Create messages in game - needs z-index - DONE
-- In conversation overlay, penalty hide is removed a bit too early - DONE
-- Business + SEO criteria - DONE
-- Change checkout page resign for items - DONE
-- Add CSS tests - DONE
-- Python PEP8 tests - DONE
-- Mention if product is premium membership then different color applied - DONE
-- Mention skip button in intro - DONE
-- Clean up css game_base - DONE
-- Redesign product, item, and interviewer detail pages - DONE
-- Remove all print and console.log statements - DONE
-- Explain about contexts from shopping_bag - DONE
-- Mention leaderboard add has a flaw in that user can leave page and miss out on possibility of adding score.
-Users may not know the correct URL for accessing the post link - DONE
-- Explain login for which views - DONE
-- USER STORIES - DONE
-- Add all products and items to deployed site - DONE
-- Test email works for purchases on deployed site - DONE
-- Add added specific img dimension in interviewer all and detail page for big boss due to image being wider - DONE

 - images alt's added via template tags from the backend
 - Add that endurance is not added to fight and that max endurance is 24